ibm-cloud-docs/hardware-firewall-shared/bypassing.md

 {: #enable-the-rules-again}

 To enable the rules again, follow the instructions above to reach the Firewall Details page of the device and click on the **Actions** dropdown menu.
 Choose **Process Rules**.
 Click **OK** to confirm the action.
 Within two minutes, the status icon will change back to green and show a "Processing all rules" message.

+The **Process Rules** action will be disabled if the firewall does not have any rules defined.
+{: note}